2022 Australian Museum Eureka Prizes finalists

 - Change and Change Again - "Our Genome”, Neomi V., Abbotsleigh, NSW

 Award Ceremony Registration

-The 2022 Australian Museum Eureka Prize winners will be announced on Wednesday 31 August during a live broadcast event, and you're invited to attend online.
+The 2022 Australian Museum Eureka Prize winners were announced on Wednesday 31 August during a live broadcast event.